yoctod/wwwcore-node/README.md

 Wwwcore Node
 ============

-A Litecoin full node for building applications and services with Node.js.
+A Wwwcoin full node for building applications and services with Node.js.
 A node is extensible and can be configured to run additional services.
-At the minimum a node has an interface to [Litecoin Core with additional indexing](https://github.com/litecoin-project/litecore-litecoin) for more advanced address queries.
+At the minimum a node has an interface to [Wwwcoin Core with additional indexing](https://github.com/yoctod/wwwcore-wwwcoin) for more advanced address queries.
 Additional services can be enabled to make a node more useful such as exposing new APIs, running a block explorer and wallet service.

 ## Install